Are you looking for the best places to visit in Alberta in winter? From visiting Banff to the Rocky Mountains, this is how to spend winter in Alberta!

 I’m extremely lucky to have seen Alberta and the Rocky Mountains bathed in sunshine during summer and completely blanketed in snow during the winter, and I can honestly say I don’t know which I prefer!

-The two seasons are just so different it’s like comparing two completely different places.
+The two seasons are just so different it’s like comparing two completely different countries.

 During spring and summer, once all the snow has melted, the lakes show their true colours of emerald green and sapphire blue.
 When the sun is out the colours are so bright it’s hard to believe they’re real.